Nikoobox/TreeCamp/README.md

 </div>

 #### Maps
-- After selecting desired destination from the search bar, new page with available sites is rendered with Google Maps.
+- After selecting desired destination from the search bar, new page with available sites is rendered.
+Sites are marked on Google Map with google.maps.Marker.
 Additional site information is available on marker hover.
 - The second location of Google Maps is on the bottom of the spot show page.
 Site information summary is provided for reference.
 <div>
   <img width="75%" src="readme/map_spots.gif">